MDAnalysis/UserGuide/doc/source/formats/reference/psf.rst

 Reading in
 ==========

 PSF files can come in a number of "flavours": STANDARD, EXTENDED, and NAMD.
-If your file is not a standard file, it must have a NAMD or EXT flag to tell MDAnalysis to how to :ref:`parse the atom section <psf-spec-label>`.
+If your file is not a standard file, it must have a NAMD or EXT flag to tell MDAnalysis to how to :ref:`parse the atom section <psf-spec>`.

 As a NAMD file is space-separated, files with missing columns can cause MDAnalysis to read information incorrectly. `This can cause issues for PSF files written from VMD.`_